 I look forward to hearing from at least some over the coming months and years.

-As individuals, seeking to understand HBOT, I am available out of hours to answer your questions at no charge as I always have been.
+As individuals, seeking to understand HBOT, I am available to answer your questions at no charge as I always have been.
 I will continue to engage on the various online platform I have become part of.
 The articles on the blog will remain with free access to read from the site.
 The idea was always to spread the word, and that will continue along with my campaigning and lobbying of Government and the NHS to better recognise HBOT in the mainstream.

 In the meantime, while I metaphorically return to the water, stay well, stay safe, and be kind.